awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-gateway-responses.md

 # x\-amazon\-apigateway\-gateway\-responses object<a name="api-gateway-swagger-extensions-gateway-responses"></a>

 Defines the gateway responses for an API as a string\-to\-[GatewayResponse](https://docs.aws.amazon.com/apigateway/api-reference/resource/gateway-response/) map of key\-value pairs\.
+The extension applies to the root\-level OpenAPI structure\.

 **Properties**